 Lines 188-189: Yes, but they can also remain sheltered at lower temperature to reduce the negative impact of ectoparasites or the impact of reduced hematocrit on oxygen highly demanding organs such as the brain or heart (Megía-Palma, R., Paranjpe, D., Blaimont, P., Cooper, R., & Sinervo, B. (2020).
 To cool or not to cool?
 Intestinal coccidians disrupt the behavioral hypothermia of lizards in response to tick infestation.
 Ticks and tick-borne diseases, 11(1), 101275.).
 Response: This is a good point.
 We have added that other factors, such as thermoregulation, could be impacted by tick prevalence.

 “In contrast, adult S. undulatus are considerably smaller and are frequently killed by fast-moving thermophilic snakes and predatory birds (Crowley, 1985).
-Furthermore, lizards infested with ticks have shown to select cooler temperatures, which could be a strategy to conserve energy to overcome the tick infestation (Megía-Palma et al., 2020).
+Furthermore, lizards infested with ticks have been shown to select cooler temperatures, which could be a strategy to conserve energy to overcome the tick infestation (Megía-Palma et al., 2020).
 Together, smaller lizard species that experience high tick loads may be at higher risk of predation due to a reduction in locomotor performance or may have to adjust other behaviours to avoid parasitism risk.”

 Line 191: Please, correct the typo of a different reference format.
 Response: Thanks.
 We should have fixed all these inconsistencies now.